5 Tips for Reading Aloud to Children

 Read Side by Side recommends using the independent reading tri-fold to support reading comprehension and writing skill at home!

-In a time of isolation, reading aloud to children has many benefits beyond academics.
+Reading aloud to children has many benefits beyond academics.
 Snuggling up with a book reinforces a feeling of connection, safety, and love.
 Reading about another person’s experience encourages empathy and compassion for others, as well as the opportunity to escape your own world for a little bit.
-Our children may not be able to travel to new places this summer, but they can travel anywhere with a book!
+Even if our children may not travel to new places, they can travel anywhere with a book!

 Want to learn how to set up a cozy reading nook in your home?
 Read Side by Side and other experts join REDFIN to provide tips for you!
 Learn more.